inkle/ink/Documentation/RunningYourInk.md

 (Note that this path string is a *runtime* path rather than the path as used within the **ink** format.
 It's just been designed so that for the basics of knots and stitches, the format works out the same.
 Unfortunately however, you can't reference gather or choice labels this way.)

+**WARNING**: When choosing a scene right after loading your ink file, you should first call `Continue()`, to make sure that any global state is set up first.
+(We should probably review this behaviour, it's a bit surprising.
+The `Begin` function should automatically deal with it.)
+So to be clear, the following sequence should be safe:

+    var story = Story.CreateWithJson(...")
+    story.Begin();

+    // Ensure that global state has been set up,
+    // e.g. VAR statements have been run.
+    // We throw away any initial content that's generated. story.Continue();

+    // Enter our first desired scene
+    story.ChoosePathString("knotWithFirstScene");

 ## Setting/getting ink variables

 The state of the variables in the **ink** engine is, appropriately enough, stored within the `variablesState` object within the `story`.
 You can both get and set variables directly on this object: